bxparks/rpn83p/docs/USER_GUIDE.md

   just a single `(downarrow)` on the HP calculators.
 - `)` key performs an exchange of the `X` and `Y` registers.
 That functionality is usually marked as `X<>Y` on HP calculators.

+The `2ND u` is bound to the `R(up)` command.
+You can think of the `u` as a mnemonic for "up".
+This command is marginally useful when the RPN stack size is only 4, but becomes more important when the RPN stack size is increased beyond 4.

 The `2ND` `ANS` functionality of the TI-OS algebraic mode is unnecessary in the RPN system because the `X` register is always the most recent result that would